Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 I’m not encouraging you to refinance and then only pay the minimum, I want you to refinance, pay the least amount of interest, then pay them off all the quicker.

-Like overpaying a mortgage, overpaying most debts will save you hundreds and thousands in interest payments.
+Like overpaying a mortgage, overpaying credit card debt and others will save you hundreds and thousands in interest payments.

 use no spend days to press pause on your spending